 Discover Your Degree Pathway:

-• Tailor your degree to your interests and career goals through our flexible curriculum and double major in a related program, like Actuarial Science, Analytical Finance, Chemistry, Computer & Data Science, or Physics.
+- Tailor your degree to your interests and career goals through our flexible curriculum and double majors in a related program, like Actuarial Science, Analytical Finance, Chemistry, Computer & Data Science, or Physics.

 Work Side-By-Side with Practicing Mathematicians